Get your hand off it

 Primary: Males and females aged 17–39 years.
 Secondary: Male and females aged 40–59 years.

-Research indicates that males and females aged 17–39 years have the highest rates of mobile phone ownership and highest rate of claimed use while driving.
-Reported manual usage of mobile phones on the open road on at least a quarter of trips is higher among commercial drivers.
+Research shows that males and females aged 17–39 years have the highest rates of mobile phone ownership and highest rate of claimed use while driving.
+Commercial drivers reportedly use hand-held mobile phones on at least a quarter of their trips.

 - There’s no excuse: Get your hand off it.